 In terms of financial resources, assistance from mission partners is considerably, and understandably, reduced.
 The ECY financial reserve has dwindled.
 Though disheartened, the ECY is determined to thrive.
 It sees, on the positive side, that some programs held online required minimal financial resources.
 Further, the ECY found its way around financial challenges by partnering with media organizations, particularly tapping the CBCP Media Office, which generously shared its expertise in implementing several online programs.

 As for its Secretariat, the ECY carefully ensured the maintenance of the office, enabling the continuity of its work while ensuring the well-being of its staff.
-Throughout this pandemic, with its stringent quarantine measures, the ECY allowed the Secretariat staff to observe work-from- home arrangements.
-Alongside this arrangement, the ECY committed to support its staff through financial assistance for food, medical, communications and transportation expenses.
+Throughout this pandemic, with its stringent quarantine measures, the ECY allowed the Secretariat staff to observe work-from-home arrangements.
+Alongside this arrangement, the ECY committed to supporting its staff through financial assistance for food, medical, communications, and transportation expenses.

 ECY AND THE MISSIONARY COOPERATIVE PLAN